aahlaadmusunuru/Disaster-Related-statistics-accounting-tool-/README.md

 # Disaster-Related-statistics-accounting-tool

-In this tool users will be  to identify the impact of hazard on Land Cover,Population, Point of Intrest and Infrastructure layers and result in producing impact of hazrd on this layers and genearate stasticies tabe and accounting reports.
+In this tool users will be able to identify the impact of hazard on Land Cover,Population, Point of Intrest and Infrastructure layers and result in producing impact of hazrd on this layers and genearate stasticies tabe and accounting reports.
 <p><img src="./Tool.png" alt="Disaster-Related-statistics-accounting-tool"></p>